realkendo/realkendo/README.md

 <div align="center">

- 🔭 I’m looking to collaborate on Web related projects using modern technologies.
+ 🔭 I’m open to collaborate on Web and AI related projects .

- 🌱 I’m currently learning **TypeScript & NextJS**
+ 🌱 I’m currently learning **PHP**

 💬 Ask me about **JavaScript, CSS, React... or anything related to the Web and Math**